echogarden-project/echogarden/docs/Tasklist.md

 * Add capitalization and punctuation to recognized outputs if needed (Silero has a model for it for `en`, `de`, `ru`, `es`, but in `.pt` format only)

 ### Synthesis
-* Synthesize given subtitle file and try to preserve the existing timing of cues, or even align to existing speech
+* Synthesize the given subtitle file and try to preserve the existing timing of cues, or even align to existing speech

 ### Recognition
 * Low latency recognition mode.
 Make the partial transcription available as fast as possible